 In case you haven't figured it out, my name is Lauren Dewey Tarr and I am a freelance writer/editor-for-hire and an unabashed lifestyle blogger.
-Ten years ago, after climbing the corporate ladder, birthing two boys, starting a business, and surviving three unexpected surgeries, my husband and I decided to slow things down and move our family from suburban New York to sub-rural Pennsylvania.
+Twelve years ago, after climbing the corporate ladder, birthing two boys, starting a business, and surviving three unexpected surgeries, my husband and I decided to slow things down and move our family from suburban New York to sub-rural Pennsylvania.
 Surrounded by cornfields and horses (and the perfect trifecta of Whole Foods, Wegmans, and Target), I can honestly say that this is not where I expected to be, but it’s exactly where I was meant to be.

 When I'm not sweating in the gym, experimenting in the kitchen, or cheering at one of my boys' sporting events, I'm writing in my home office.
-I've always been a writer; It's in my blood and it's how I express myself.
+I've always been a writer; it's in my blood and it's how I express myself.
 My personal writing voice is colloquial and sassy, and my professional voice is adaptable to whatever a client needs.
 Fun facts: I am a verbivore and a bit of a grammar snob; I secretly edit social media posts with an invisible red pen, cringe when holiday cards are signed by The Smith’s instead of The Smiths, think To Kill a Mockingbird is the best book ever written, and love a good pun.
 I also live in yoga pants and never leave home without under eye concealer, my cell phone, a reusable aluminum water bottle, and an elastic hair band around my wrist.

 Basically, if it involves words, I’m up for the challenge.